 - Comparing the minimum requirements of the job to the qualifications of those submitting applications/resumes.

 - Telephone interviews of qualified applicants for determination of compatibility with Samford University's mission, salary ranges, or other job related factors.

 Testing or assessment of knowledge and skills will be conducted by Human Resources on an as needed basis.
-If assessment of a candidate's skills on Excel, PowerPoint, Word or any other office computer application is desired, the department manager/interviewer must indicate on the Employment Requisition form the testing that is required so that the appropriate assessment can be developed.
+If assessment of a candidate's skills on Excel, PowerPoint, Word or any other office computer application is desired, the department manager/interviewer must collaborate with the Employment Coordinator so that the appropriate assessment can be developed.

 Some department interviewers prefer to interview and then have applicants tested and some prefer to have applicants tested and then interviewed.
 Either is acceptable as long as all applicants for the same job are handled consistently.